 While I've been in and around the kitchen from as far back as I can remember, it wasn't until my final years of college when I met a kindred kitchen spirit, that my eyes were opened to the vast universe of food beyond my small town upbringing.
 She had an unrivaled collection of cookbooks and magazines, the likes of which I'd never seen before.
 Amongst that vast collection was a book that had a hand in shaping the way I think about food to this day.

 In the late 90's, while a show featuring the exploits of a quartet of Manhattan besties was lighting up TV screens around the world, Ina Garten's series of Barefoot Contessa books was feeding binge-watching parties across the country.
 The recipes were practical and approachable and yet they were posh enough to cater to the needs of the Hampton's set.
 The lesson for me was that good food doesn't need to be complicated.

 This chicken chili is one I've refined over the years but is one I first made from the pages of Barefoot Contessa Parties!.
 My version simplifies the process a bit while adjusting the balance of flavors to add some more depth and complexity.

 The key difference is that I brown the chicken in a pan, rather than roasting it in an oven.
 The chicken is only partially cooked while browning, and it's finished off by gently poaching it in the chili at the very end.
 This small change not only saves time, but it also ensures that each piece of chicken is plump, juicy, and tender.

 I like serving my chicken chili with tortilla chips, which imparts a marvelous toasted corn flavor while adding a satisfying crunch.
 If you want something more substantial, my triple cornbread would be awesome as well.
-Because this uses breast meat and a medley of sweet aromatic vegetables, it’s lighter than my Chili con Carne and Chile Verde, but you can adjust this using condiments.
+Because this uses breast meat and a medley of sweet aromatic vegetables, it's lighter than my Chili con Carne and Green Chili recipe, but you can adjust this using condiments.
 Personally, I love the combination of sharp cheddar, creamy avocados, sweet red onions and fresh cilantro.